-A lab for the currently-enrolled student who wishes to increase skills through the use of the CAD lab facility.
+Provides the currently-enrolled student an opportunity to increase skills through the use of the CAD lab facility.
 Note: Students must attend faculty supervised weekly scheduled class time posted in printed schedule.
 Hours must be accrued at a time separate from any other class in which the student is also registered.
 This course is not a required course for any certificate or degree in the architecture program.
-Units do not apply to the associate degree.
+Units do not apply to the associates degree.